 Personalised jars with ribbon

 You can do so much with a clip top glass jar!
 One nice gift idea is to fill the glass jar with their favourite sweets, such as jelly babies or a particular pick n’ mix.
 If you enjoy baking, you could even make fudge or shortbread for the jar!
 If you decide to give someone a jar of sweet goodies, finish it off by using our festive ribbon.
-Our red and white striped ribbon will do the job!
+Our ribbon will do the job.
 If the person you’re buying a gift for doesn’t have a sweet tooth, you could always use the ribbon to decorate a plant… just make sure you keep watering it before giving it as a gift!

 Cookie kit in a jar